-Using Machine Learning Forecasting for Better Demand Planning
+Using Machine Learning Tools to Better Forecast Demand

 Leverage more data and achieve dramatic accuracy improvements at enterprise scale with HaloBoost©

-Advantages of Applying Modern Machine Learning to Demand Planning
+Advantages of Applying Modern Machine Learning Tools to Demand Planning

 More Data - More Accuracy

 Typical forecasting methods project future sales from past sales levels; seasonality and cyclical trends are incorporated, but price, discounts, product features, and sales channel information are often ignored during forecasting, and accounted for later in adjustments.
-Machine Learning forecasting allows for more information to be incorporated into the forecast.
+Machine Learning tools used for forecasting demand allow for more information to be incorporated into the forecast.

 The forecast is optimized at the level of the individual SKU, incorporating what is known about pricing history, discounts, and other factors that may be under management control.
 Product ingredients, packaging, raw material pricing, third-party economic data, and virtually anything that can be measured can be incorporated into the forecast.